phrase/vue-i18n-phrase-in-context-editor/docs/guide/getting-started.md

 ```

 ::: tip
-When loading through CDN **Vue I18n Phrase In-Context Editor** will install itself automatically, but you need to provide it with proper configuration through window properties (`window.PHRASEAPP_ENABLED` and `window.PHRASEAPP_CONFIG`).
+When loading through CDN, **Vue I18n Phrase In-Context Editor** will install itself automatically, however you need to provide it with proper configuration through window properties (`window.PHRASEAPP_ENABLED` and `window.PHRASEAPP_CONFIG`).
 :::

 ## Usage